Guide to Still Life Photography

 A great way to improve your still life photography is by trying different points of view.
 Move around your set and capture the subject from various angles.

 When you do this, everything changes in your photograph.
 The objects’ shape is different: think about a cake that’s a circle from the top but a rectangle from the side.

 The perspective is also different because things that are closer to you will smaller than objects that are further away, and so on.
 Just by changing your position, you can get completely different pictures.

 Still life is all about objects.
 When you photograph only one object and leave the rest of the frame empty, it can be a powerful image, but it has to be done properly – and not all objects are suited for this.

 Sometimes to make a compelling image, a photographer will add some props that act as composition elements.
 Make sure everything complements the scene, though.

 You can use props that go with your main subject because they share a theme or a color – in other words, they make sense together.
-If not, you can try opposing things to play with juxtaposition and create contrast in your image.
+If not, you can try opposing things to play with other juxtaposition examples and create contrast in your image.